MicrosoftDocs/power-platform/power-platform/alm/move-from-unmanaged-managed-alm.md

 2. Create a solution to use to convert components from unmanaged to managed.
    - In your development environment, create a *single* unmanaged solution that will be used to contain *all* Dataverse model-driven apps, tables, and dependant components, such as forms, views, fields, charts, and dashboards.
 Doing this can help reduce the chances of cross-solution layering issues that might occur later when you update or introduce new model-driven apps and customizations.
 More information: [Create a solution](/maker/data-platform/create-solution)
       - For unmanaged components, such as custom unmanaged tables, you won't use segmentation but will select **Include all components** when adding those components to the solution.
-      - For managed components, such as managed tables, use full segmentation when adding those components to the solution.
+      - If there are also *managed* components to include, such as managed tables, use full segmentation when adding those components to the solution.
 To do this, leave the default setting, which is **No components selected** when adding the component to the solution.
       - For more information about how to use segmentation when adding components to a solution, go to [Create a segmented solution with table assets](/powerapps/maker/data-platform/create-solution#create-a-segmented-solution).
    - If you have canvas apps, flows, portals apps, or plug-ins to convert, you can add them to a separate unmanaged solution now, or at a later time.
    - Remember to use a single publisher for all your solutions.